nohochmak/rhd-blog-data-streaming-app-openshift/README.md

+## -----
+2024 Oct 25 - This should be renamed as a branch of the repo for demo.redhat.com Only need to change the following for running in OpenShift Local (CRC)
+    emoji-tracker.yaml:
+      # For OpenShift Local (CRC)
+      storageClassName: "crc-csi-hostpath-provisioner"

+    kustomization.yaml
+        - MY_NAMESPACE=banderle1-dev
+        - MY_SANDBOX_ID=.apps.sandbox-m3.1530.p1.openshiftapps.com
+        - access-token=sha256~HS3K9RScdw24wjIX_UKH3VpBQwVqszJg_twWpbqqe0c

 ## Stateful and reactive stream processing applications with Apache Kafka, Quarkus and Angular on OpenShift

 ### What are you learning?